jrson83/savescum/docs/src/index.md

 features:
   - icon: ⚡
     title: Blazing fast savegame backup & restore
-    details: Lets you back up and restore savegames through the PlayStation 4 FTP server.
+    details: Lets you back up and restore savegames using PS4/PS5 FTP server.
   - icon: 🛠️
     title: Runs as web application or CLI
     details: Includes a webinterface which simplifies and speeds up save scumming.